 - MIFA Meals on Wheels: Staff, volunteers, and City of Memphis employees are delivering hot and shelf-stable or frozen meals Monday through Wednesday.
-Our objective is to get as many meals into seniors' homes as we can in case of future service disruption; we have delivered more than 75,000 hot, shelf-stable, and frozen meals since March 16.
 No communal dining at congregate meal sites; clients receive a week of meals once per week.

 - Homeless Hotline for Families: The hotline is still accessible 24/7 to homeless families with minor children in need of immediate shelter.